-First used to describe pain that occurs after a brain, brainstem or spinal cord injury, centralized pain now describes any pain that happens when the central nervous system doesn’t process pain signals properly.
+First used to describe pain that occurs after a brainstem or spinal cord injury, centralized pain now describes any pain that happens when the central nervous system doesn’t process pain signals properly.
 The condition can also be called “central sensitization” “central amplification” and “central pain syndrome.”
-Several conditions, such as complex regional pain syndrome, fibromyalgia, irritable bowel syndrome and temporomandibular joint disorder are examples.
-In some people, chronic arthritis pain can also become centralized; the pain essentially becoming its own disease.

-More doctors now understand the importance of treating chronic pain and centralized pain as its own disease.
-Your doctor can help you find treatments that address the changes in the brain in addition to treating the condition that jump-started your pain.
+More doctors now understand the importance of treating centralized pain as its own disease.
+Your doctor can help you find treatments that address the changes in the brain and treat the condition that jump-started your pain.
 Here is how you can help your doctor find the right treatment for you.

-Chronic pain is pain that has lasted three months or longer, or pain that persists beyond the expected healing time of an injury.
+Managing Centralized PainDon’t tough it out.
 Take steps to stop pain before it becomes chronic or centralized.
 You may be worried about medication side effects or you feel like you can handle the pain.
-But knowing how pain affects the brain, it may be wiser to take pain relievers just enough to prevent the brain changes that can come with untreated pain.
+But knowing how pain affects the brain, it may be wiser to address the underlying issue to prevent the brain changes that can come with untreated pain.

 Give your doctor details.
 Make discussing your pain a priority.
 Consider keeping a pain diary to track how you feel daily and discuss it with your doctor at each appointment.
 Be specific about what you’re experiencing.
 Depending on your symptoms, your doctor may refer you to a pain center where you have access to a mix of physicians, physiatrists, psychiatrists, physical therapists and psychologists.